hossain101199/Vowel_Counting/README.md

 - `syncRead1.js`: The Node.js script that reads a file and counts the vowels.
 - `syncRead2.js`: The Node.js script that reads a file and counts the vowels using a separate function.
+- `asyncRead.js`: The Node.js script that reads a file and counts the vowels using the asynchronous file API.
 - `sample.txt`: A sample text file containing a paragraph for testing the script.

 ## Requirements